 AIR PRODUCTS SOUTH AFRICA PROPRIETARY LIMITED (AIR PRODUCTS)

-Air Products has a September year-end, but its results for the 12 months ended 31 March 2018 have been included in Remgro’s results for the year under review.
-Air Products’ contribution to Remgro’s headline earnings for the period under review decreased by 3.0% to R289 million (2017: R298 million).
+Air Products has a September year-end, but its results for the 12 months ended 31 March 2017 have been included in Remgro’s results for the period under review.
+Air Products’ contribution to Remgro’s headline earnings for the period under review increased by 8.2% to R298 million (2016: R275 million).

 Air Products is the largest manufacturer of industrial gases in Southern Africa and also imports and distributes a variety of specialty gases and chemical products that are supplied to a wide range of industries including steel, chemicals, oil refining, resource minerals, glass, pulp and paper, food packaging as well as general manufacturing, fabrication and welding.

 Trading conditions continued to be subdued during the period, with both volumes and pricing under some pressure, particularly in the manufacturing and resource minerals sectors.

 KTH is a leading black-owned investment company with a strong and diversified asset portfolio covering the resources, industrial, media, financial services, healthcare, property and information technology sectors.